adjust/dev-docs/docs/ios/third-party-plugin/criteo-plugin.md

 ### Partner ID

 You can attach a partner ID to every Criteo event.
-To do this, call the injectPartnerIdIntoCriteoEvents method.
-The SDK will send the partner ID with every Criteo for the duration of the app lifecycle.
+To do this, call the `injectPartnerIdIntoCriteoEvents` method.
+The SDK will send the partner ID with every Criteo throughout the app lifecycle.
 This means you will need to set it again when the app is re-launched.

-You can remove the partner ID by setting the injectPartnerIdIntoCriteoEvents value to null.
+You can remove the partner ID by setting the `injectPartnerIdIntoCriteoEvents` value to null.

 :::{tab-set-code}